 The floor plan of the church was based on the one of the Byzantine church of the same name in Istanbul.

 The inscription on the top part of the facade claims that Count Giovanni Torlonia was kind enough to finance the 1827 renovation.

 People buried in the basilica include the composer Girolamo Frescobaldi and several cardinals.
 Canova created Pope Clement XIV‘s funerary monument in 1787.

 Canova also created the monument for his friend, the engraver Giovanni Volpato.
-The bas-relief a woman weeping before a bust of Volpato.
+The bas-relief depicts a woman weeping in front of a bust of Volpato.

 Baciccio painted the fresco on the vault (“Triumph of the Franciscan Order, 1707).

 Sebastiano Ricci painted the vault in the sacristy.

 Giovanni Odazzi painted the “Fall of the Rebellious Angels”, above the presbytery.

 Mino da Fiesole was responsible for the reliefs on one of the 15th century tombs.